jcuevas-rozo/gsoc2020/index.md

 from sage.features.kenzo import Kenzo kenzo_is_present = Kenzo().is_present()
 ```
 Above lines allow us to know if the Kenzo system is installed and they provide a condition to the Kenzo representations of the Sage objects.
 The following items show some descriptions of the added functions and changes made on the Kenzo files and SageMath files:

 ### [kenzo.py](https://github.com/sagemath/sage/blob/develop/src/sage/interfaces/kenzo.py)

-*
+This is the file where the wrapping functions are defined and implemented for Kenzo objects.

+* The building blocks for simplicial sets are abstract simplices.
+These objects are implemented in Kenzo in a special type `ABSM`.
+We considered important to create a class `KenzoAbstractSimplex` as a wrapper for this type of Kenzo objects.
+Different methods were implemented for this class: the non-degenerate part, the list of degeneracy operators applied to it (if they exist) and the cartesian product with other abstract simplices.

+* In Kenzo, the non-degenerate simplices of a cartesian product of simplicial sets are represented internally by an object of type `CRPR`.
+In order to wrap this objects, the class `KenzoCRPRSimplex` was created and a method to return the factors that generate the abstract simplex in the cartesian product was implemented.

+* Combinations in Kenzo are objects of type `CMBN` representing a sum of terms in a chain complex.
+The class `KenzoCombination` was implemented to wrap these objects and methods wrapping Kenzo functions dealing with combinations were also created: the opposite of a combination, the sum, substraction and scalar multiplication.
+The function `Kenzocmbn` was implemented to create an instance of `KenzoCombination` from an ECL object representing a combination.

+* In the class `KenzoChainComplexMorphism` we have added methods for the opposite of a morphism, the sum, substraction, composition and scalar multiplication of morphisms.

+* For simplicial set morphisms, we have created the class `KenzoSimplicialSetMorphism` to wrap simplicial set morphisms in Kenzo.
+Methods for computing the cone, the suspension and the pushout of simplicial set morphisms have been created to deal with these objects.
+The function `KSimplicialSetMorphism` was implemented to create a `KenzoSimplicialSetMorphism` from a `SimplicialSetMorphism` in SageMath.

+* The functions `KenzoId` and `IdNumber` were implemented in order to use the slot `:idnm` in some Kenzo objects (like, simplicial sets, chain complexes, morphisms, spectral sequences,...) to identify and recover the respective object in Kenzo.
+Also, the method `orgn` was implemented in classes were the Kenzo objects have `:orgn` slot.

 ### [sage-interface.lisp](https://github.com/miguelmarco/kenzo/blob/testing/src/sage-interface.lisp)